quicwg/ops-drafts/draft-ietf-quic-applicability.md

 information is intended to be used by the network.
 QUIC has a long header that is used during connection establishment and for other control processes, and a short header that may be used for data transmission in an established connection.
-While the long header is fixed and exposes some information, the short header only exposes the packet number by default and may optionally expose a connection ID.
+While the long header always exposes some information (such as the version and Connection IDs), the short header only optionally exposes a single Connection ID.

 Given that exposing this information may make it possible to associate multiple addresses with a single client during rebinding, which has privacy